Directional Relay

 Directional relays are used in the protection of parallel feeders.
 Figure shows a directional overcurrent protection scheme.
 Here A and B are the sending end breakers using a nondirectional relay, and C&D are using a directional relay.
 For a fault at F, B will trip because it’s a nondirectional relay, and D will also trip because the direction of current at the relay element is reversed.
 However, breaker at C does not trip because the current is flowing in the normal direction in the relay.
 Thereby isolating the faulty section.

-Similarly, directional relays can be used in the protection of ring mains and radial feeders.
+Similarly, directional relays can be used for protection in the ring main and radial feeders.

 FAQ’s